 This simple site is just an invitation to the wedding with details of when and where the big day is going to be.
 Social buttons allow visitors to follow the bride and groom on social networks.

 This site uses a great color combination of grey and pink.
-The interactive logo that moves and a counter that shows how much time has left to the big day makes the site an eye-catching affair.
+The interactive logo that moves and a counter that shows how much time has left for the big day makes the site an eye-catching affair.

 Joy and Tom decided to use a beautiful cinemagraph on their wedding site.
-By scrolling down you’ll get the gist of their journey (the guy gets out of the friendzone in this one) through some fun storytelling.
+By scrolling down, you’ll get the gist of their journey (the guy gets out of the friend zone in this one) through some fun storytelling.

-A unique site designed in dark colors, beautiful illustrations and parallax scrolling to tell you Jess and Russ’s love story.
+A unique site designed in dark colors, beautiful illustrations, and parallax scrolling to tell you Jess and Russ’s love story.

-This wedding site made by the same principle as the previous one, showing the couple fullscreen.
+This wedding site is made by the same principle as the previous one, showing the couple fullscreen.
 However, this one comes with a beautiful tune by Sam Smith.
 Feel the love.

 Single page Judie and Z’s classy website was designed by the talented bride.
-It’s a mix of fonts overlaid on high quality, romantic images.
+It’s a mix of fonts overlaid on high-quality, romantic images.
 This site has since been nominated for many awards.

-Katie and Luke’s site looks quite simple using flat designs and a perfect choice of colors.
+Katie and Luke’s site looks quite simple, using flat designs and a perfect choice of colors.
 In their “Out Story” section, visitors can mouse over the hearts on the timeline to find bits and pieces of their love story.

 The story of Casper and Danel love is shown as a creative timeline and full of pictures of the bride and groom.
 This site has been nominated for many awards.

 This site was designed by the bride and developed by the groom.
 It’s available in two languages: Russian and English.
-Scrolling down you will move along with a cartoon couple in a balloon.
+Scrolling down, you will move along with a cartoon couple in a balloon.
 Follow the story of their love.